Protesters demonstrate at start of AfD conference | DW | 28.11.2020

 Mid-pandemic conference

-About 600 delegates have been invited to the AfD meeting, despite the coronavirus pandemic.
+About 600 delegates have been invited to the AfD forum, despite the coronavirus pandemic.

-AfD leader Tino Chrupalla opened the meeting by attacking the government's coronavirus policies.
+AfD leader Tino Chrupalla opened the conference by attacking the government's coronavirus policies.

 He said livelihoods were being destroyed by the lockdown measures and that the wave of bankruptcies would continue.

-He defended conference: "If we let ourselves be shut away by a virus, then democracy has already lost."
+He defended the decision to proceed with the face-to-face conference, saying: "If we let ourselves be shut away by a virus, then democracy has already lost."

 -